dizaraj/website-snipping-tool/README.md

 ### ✅ Permissions Explained
 This extension requests a few permissions to provide its features.
 Here’s why each one is needed:

-- `"activeTab"` & `"scripting"`: These permissions are used together to run the snipping and annotation tools on your current page.
-The extension does not read or alter the content of the web pages you visit.
+- `"activeTab"`: Used to enable the popup on your current tab.
+The extension does not read, track, or alter the content of any webpage you visit.
-- `"storage"`: This permission is planned for future updates to save your preferred annotation settings (like color and font size).
-Your data is stored locally on your computer and is never transmitted.
+- `"scripting"`: The permission is used to run the snipping and annotation tools on your current page.

 ### ⭐ Enjoying the Extension?
 Leave a Review!
 If you find this tool helpful, please consider leaving a 5-star review on the Chrome Web Store!
 Your feedback helps the extension grow and motivates future development.